 No – we only offer the OnSET-Deutsch placement test to students of our university.

 There are a number of other language schools in Berlin where you can take the onSET-Deutsch placement test for a fee.

 You can find more information about onSET-Deutsch test centers in Berlin online.

-You will receive all the information you need for the onSET-Deutsch placement test and the following course registration as soon as we have processed the registrations (by October 8, 2021 at the latest).
-Please refrain from inquiries until that date.> Registration form I: Registration form for students who have never attended a German course at the Freie Universität Berlin Language Center (available here as of September 20, 2021!)
+You will receive all the information you need for the onSET-Deutsch placement test and the following course registration as soon as we have processed the registrations (on September 30 at the latest).
+Please refrain from inquiries until that date.> Registration form I: Registration form for students who have never attended a German course at the Freie Universität Berlin Language Center

 Deadline for filling out the registration form: September 28, 2022, 11:59 p.m.

-Please note: If you are a regular student (not an exchange student) in a bachelor's or master's degree program taught in English, you can attend courses at an A2 level or higher.
-Please only register if you have passed at least an A1.2 level German course.
+Please note: If you are a regular student (not an exchange student) in a bachelor's or master's degree program conducted in English, you can attend courses at Level A2 or higher.
+Please only register if you have passed at least a Level A1.2 German language course.

 The onSET-Deutsch placement test is a cloze test, which is a scientifically designed tool for assessing language proficiency.
 It is a written cloze test, consisting of eight short gap texts on a variety of topics and at different levels of difficulty.
 You have precisely five minutes to complete each gap text, so the entire test takes a maximum of 40 minutes.